oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### vNIC plug

-When a nic is plugged in (vm is powered on, or an unplugged nic is hot-plugged), the nic must be added to the OVN integration bridge.
+When a NIC is plugged in (vm is powered on, or an unplugged nic is hot-plugged), the NIC must be added to the OVN integration bridge.
 This is task is performed automatically by libvirt, if the vNIC xml is appropriately modified.
 This is done by adding the following section to the xml: